lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule: A set of header field values.

-* Rule entry: A column in the rule that describes a parameter of the header field.
+* Rule entry: A column in the Rule that describes a parameter of the header field.

-* Rule ID: An identifier for a rule, SCHC C/D in both sides share the same Rule ID for a specific packet.
+* Rule ID: An identifier for a Rule.
+SCHC C/D on both sides share the same Rule ID for a given packet.
 A set of Rule IDs are used to support SCHC F/R functionality.

 * SCHC ACK: A SCHC acknowledgement for fragmentation.
 This message is used to report on the success of reception of a set of SCHC Fragments.
 See {{Frag}} for more details.

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
-A mechanism used in both sides, at the Dev and at the network to achieve Compression/Decompression of headers.
-SCHC C/D uses SCHC rules to perform compression and decompression.
+A mechanism used on both sides, at the Dev and at the network, to achieve Compression/Decompression of headers.
+SCHC C/D uses Rules to perform compression and decompression.

 * SCHC F/R: Static Context Header Compression Fragmentation/Reassembly.
-A protocol used in both sides, at the Dev and at the network to achieve Fragmentation/Reassembly of fragments.
+A protocol used on both sides, at the Dev and at the network, to achieve Fragmentation/Reassembly of SCHC Packets.
 SCHC F/R has three reliability modes.

 * SCHC Fragment: A data unit that carries a subset of a SCHC Packet.
 SCHC F/R is needed when the size of a SCHC packet exceeds the available payload size of the underlying L2 technology data unit.
 See {{Frag}}.